 I have fond memories of very first point release for the game.
 There was a server-wide special event that occurred as the evil goddess descended to do battle against players.
 It was exciting, yet very flawed.
 The servers had a hard time keeping up with the load and as result, many players found themselves unable to participate in the event.
 This resulted in many people missing out on one-of-a-kind achievements and titles.
 The community was livid.
 The mismanagement of the event saw the first mass exodus of RIFT players.

 One of my fondest memories of the game was participating in the first ever Extra Life event.
-This was a special marathon session where gamers would accept pledges for charity and play RIFT for 24 hours straight.
+This was a special marathon session where gamers would accept pledges for charity and play RIFT for twenty four hours straight.
 We played alongside with the game developers and even earned special titles and rewards.
 Good times.

 The early days of RIFT were lots of fun.
 As time went by, things started to settle down and as happens with most new MMOs, players began to migrate elsewhere.
 Trion Worlds, the developers of RIFT, tried to keep things interesting by releasing free content and new paid expansions.
 But after a while, RIFT’s population took a major hit.
 Eventually, the game moved to a Free-to-Play model.
 It was during that time that I finally said my farewell.